cse-sim/cse/doc/src/records/importfile.md

 IMPORTFILE allows specification of a file from which external data can be accessed using the [import()](#import) and [importStr()](#importstr) functions.
 This allows external values to be referenced in expressions.
 Any number of IMPORTFILEs can be defined and any number of import()/importStr() references can be made to a give IMPORTFILE.

-Import files are text files containing a header plus comma-separated data fields.
-The structure of an import file matches that of an exported file (see [EXPORTFILE](#exportfile) and [EXPORT](#export)), making it possible to directly import files exported from prior runs.
-The file structure is --
+Import files are text files containing an optional header and comma-separated data fields.
+With the header present, the structure of an import file matches that of an [EXPORT](#export) file.
+This makes it convenient to import unmodified files EXPORTed from prior runs.
+The file structure is as follows (noting that the header in lines 1-4 should not be present when imHeader=NO) --

   Line      Contents                     Notes
   --------- -----------------------      --------------------------------------
-  1         *runTitle*, *runNumber*      read but not checked 2         *timestamp*                  in quotes, read but not checked 3         *title*, *freq*              should match imTitle and imFreq 4         *colName1*,*colName2*,...    comma separated column names in quotes (if imHeader=Yes) 4 or 5 ..     *val1*,*val2*,...            comma separated values (string values in quotes)
+  1         *runTitle*, *runNumber*      read but not checked 2         *timestamp*                  in quotes, read but not checked 3         *title*, *freq*              should match imTitle and imFreq 4         *colName1*,*colName2*,...    comma separated column names in quotes 5 ..      *val1*,*val2*,...            comma separated values (string values in quotes)

 Example import file imp1.csv